burcakotlu/GLANET/docs/source/tutorial.rst

 		-  Perform Enrichment With ZScores (Default) ranks elements w.r.t. their zScores in addition to their empirical, Bonferroni corrected and Benjamini Hochberg FDR adjusted p values.

-		-  Perform Enrichment With ZScores requires more memory than Without ZScores and it is recommended when you have thousands of elements to be analysed.
+		-  Perform Enrichment With ZScores requires more memory than Without ZScores and it is recommended when you have at most thousands of elements to be analysed.
-		-  Perform Enrichment Without is recommended when you have hundreds of thousands of elements to be analysed (e.g. In Case of Cell Line Based TF and KEGG Pathway Analysis).
+		-  Perform Enrichment Without is recommended when you have hundreds of thousands of elements to be analysed (e.g. In case of Cell Line Based TF and KEGG Pathway Analysis).

 		-  Uncheck Perform Enrichment With ZScores if you have hundreds of thousands of elements and you don't have enough memory (> 16GB)